gemrb/gemrb.github.io/Install.md

 You will know GemRB is set up correctly once you can see the main game screen.
 If that doesn't happen, check the end of the log for errors and fix the configuration file as needed.
-Usually the game path is set wrong.
+Usually the game path is set wrong, but also IWD2 doesn't work at the preset resolution (change to `800x600`).

-Run the "gemrb" binary, specifying the desired configuration: `gemrb.exe -c torment.cfg`.
+Run the `gemrb` binary, specifying the desired configuration: `gemrb.exe -c torment.cfg`.
-If you name the config "GemRB.cfg" and put it in the same folder as the binary, it will use that configuration file automatically and you don't need to specify anything.
+If you named the configuration file `GemRB.cfg` and put it in the same folder as the binary, that file will be used automatically and you don't need to specify anything — you can **just click on the program**.

 If you're using a touch screen, read this page for the [gesture information](Touch-input.md).